apoplexi24/gpandas/README.md

 GPandas is engineered for performance through:

+- **Columnar Architecture**: The `map[string]*Series` structure enables efficient column-wise operations and better memory locality, similar to modern analytical databases.
 - **Generics**: Leveraging Go generics to avoid runtime type assertions and interface overhead, leading to faster execution.
-- **Efficient Memory Usage**:  Designed to minimize memory allocations and copies for better performance when dealing with large datasets.
+- **Efficient Memory Usage**:  Designed to minimize memory allocations and copies with columnar storage for better performance when dealing with large datasets.
 - **Concurrency**: Utilizing Go's concurrency features, such as goroutines and channels, to parallelize operations like CSV reading and potentially other data processing tasks in the future.
+- **Series-level Optimization**: Each Series maintains its own type information and provides optimized access patterns for columnar data.
 - **Zero-copy Operations**:  Aiming for zero-copy operations wherever feasible to reduce overhead and improve speed.

 ### Development Setup